remnrem/luna-doc/docs/ref/power-spectra.md

 destrat out.db +ACF -c CH -r LAG > o.txt
 ```
 Plotting these ACF (e.g. from `o.txt`, `SEC.CH_EEG` on the _x_-axis, and `ACF.CH_EEG` on the _y_-axis), we see
-strong, regular autocorrelations, with peaks at periodically recuring intervals (top row of plots below).
+strong, regular autocorrelations, with peaks at periodically recurring intervals (top row of plots below).
 These would be indicative of artifact in EEG, ECG or EMG channels: indeed, in this particular case (which
 is the first [tutorial](../tut/tut1.md) EDF), there is considerable artifact at the end of the recording (i.e.
 with spectral peaks at 25 Hz and 12.5 Hz, reflecting harmonics of electrical noise artifacts).